pajarnas/pajarnas.github.io/source/_posts/SEP I.md

 PolyBase does not require you to install additional software to your Hadoop environment.
 You query external data by using the same T-SQL syntax used to query a database table.
 The support actions implemented by PolyBase all happen transparently.
 The query author does not need any knowledge about the external source.

-## PolyBase uses
+## PolyBase uses sdasasddsa as  add wechat and

-PolyBase enables the following scenarios in SQL Server:
+as PolyBase enables the following scenarios in SQL Server:

 - **Query data stored in Hadoop from a SQL Server instance or PDW.** Users are storing data in cost-effective distributed and scalable systems, such as Hadoop.
 PolyBase makes it easy to query the data by using T-SQL.
 - **Query data stored in Azure blob storage.** Azure blob storage is a convenient place to store data for use by Azure services.
 PolyBase makes it easy to access the data by using T-SQL.